 One of our strengths is our ability to carry our research across disciplinary borders best illustrated through recent PhD projects such as 'How Can One Tell the Truth About My Lai?', which examined how historians, novelists, journalists, filmmakers, and the US Army sought to ‘explain' the notorious Vietnamese massacre of 1968.
 Another recent project drew upon cultural studies, gender studies and political history to analyse Cold War history to explore 'Masculinity and Myth in Marvel Comics, 1961-74'.
 Many of our successful PhD candidates have published books or have gone on to become lecturers at universities including Cambridge, Liverpool, Newcastle, Bangor, Manchester and Northumbria.
 Others have entered teaching, publishing, arts administration and broadcasting.

 Our academic experts welcome applications for postgraduate research across a broad range of topics.
-If you want to discuss your ideas before drawing up a formal proposal, please contact our Director of Studies, Dr Josephine Metcalf.

 Our principal areas of historical expertise include:

 - the African-American experience during and after

 - war and 20th-century American society

 In literary and cultural studies, our main areas of research activity include: